 Samantha sighed in relief and then repositioned her pillow, turning onto her side facing the bear.
 Perhaps she would be able to sleep after all, if only she could get comfortable.
 She closed her eyes for a long moment, and then she felt someone stir behind her.
 She tried to suppress another sigh at being disturbed, so she willed herself to relax.

 The last one to settle in for the night, Merlin knelt down on his own pallet.
 With a weary sigh, he stretched out on the blanket beneath him and then pulled another over him.
 The chill in the air despite the radiator a short distance away didn't bother the wolf, but something seemed missing, lying there on the floor.

-Samantha's eyes opened, but when she recognized the familiar scent of her longtime friend and felt his warmth up next to her, she smiled contentedly and lightly grasped the fingers resting upon her middle.
+Samantha's eyes opened, but when she recognized the familiar scent of her longtime friend and felt his warmth beside her, she smiled contentedly and lightly grasped the fingers resting upon her middle.

 — NEXT CHAPTER —

 Unless otherwise noted, all material © Ted R. Blasingame.
 All rights reserved.